davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 <div data-location="ne-syrtis-overview">

 Jezero crater sits in a well-studied and globally significant regional context.
-The stratigraphy of Northeast Syrtis contains rock units representing the first billion years of Mars history in close proximity.
+The stratigraphy of northeast Syrtis Major contains rock units representing the first billion years of Mars history in close proximity.
 Jezero's delta and lacustrine features seem to be related to the latter part of this history.

 The stratigraphy, emplaced after the Isidis Basin-forming impact around 3.9 Gyr ago [e.g. @Mustard2009a], broadly consists of megabreccia and ultramafic igneous rocks altered by a vigorous and long-lived groundwater system [@Pascuzzo2019;
-@Scheller2020; @Bramble2017], topped by thick, partially eroded "layered sulfate" sediments.
+@Scheller2020; @Bramble2017], topped by thick, partially
+eroded "layered sulfate" sediments.
-The stratigraphy was capped at ~3.4-3.6 Gyr ago by Syrtis Major lavas.
+~3.4-3.6 Gyr ago, the stratigraphy was capped by Syrtis Major lavas.
 The partial erosion of these capping lavas by other fluvial systems in the region strongly suggest that the latest phase of Jezero's river system occurred in late Hesperian or Amazonian time [@Quinn2019].